luozongbao/myapis/health-calculator/README.md

 # Health Calculator API & Web Interface

 A comprehensive health calculator with both a REST API and a responsive web interface.
-Calculate BMI, Basal Metabolic Rate (BMR), and Daily Caloric Intake using metric or imperial units with personalized health recommendations.
+Calculate BMI, Basal Metabolic Rate (BMR), Daily Caloric Intake, and Daily Water Intake using metric or imperial units with personalized health recommendations.

 ## Features